knowledgejunkie/dotfiles/README.md

 A 'git ctags' alias and hooks are provided to automatically update a Git project's tags file after a checkout/commit/merge/rebase.

-### xinitrc for XFCE4

-If you're using XFCE (with/without xmonad) you can install an updated `xinitrc` file which enables parsing of cpp directives in the included `.Xresources` file.
-This is disabled by default.

-    $ cd ~/.config/xfce4
-    $ ln -s ~/.xinitrc.xfce4 xinitrc

 ### udev rule for MS Natural Ergonomic Keyboard 4000